One Right Now

 "One Right Now" is a song by American musician Post Malone and Canadian singer the Weeknd.
 It was released through Republic Records on November 5, 2021, as the lead single from Malone's fourth studio album, Twelve Carat Toothache (2022).
 The artists wrote the song with Billy Walsh and producers Louis Bell, Brian Lee, and Andrew Bolooki.
-Musically, the style of "One Right Now" has been described as electro-funk, robo-funk, and synth-pop.
+Musically, the style of "One Right Now" has been described as electro-funk and synth-pop.

 Background

 The Weeknd initially wrote and recorded the song during recording sessions for his fourth studio album, After Hours.
 Although it wasn't included on the record, an 11-second snippet of the demo was leaked online in December 2020.
 On November 2, 2021, Post Malone and the Weeknd posted a 7-second snippet of the song titled "PM&TW-ORN-Update.5.nonhyped.w1.mp3" on their Instagram accounts.
 The post received over 150,000 likes in one hour.
 It was initially unknown what the title of the collaboration would be until Malone's manager Dre London revealed the title "One Right Now".
 The song marks the first time the artists appeared on a song together.